 Here we highlight a few ideas for discussions that GSIs have developed specifically for difficulties in teaching R&C. Each GSI received a Teaching Excellence Award; the award essays are posted and accessible through the Award-Winning GSI Teaching Ideas and the links below.
 (Once you are on that page, you can click the “reading and composition” tag on the right to see all articles and essays on that topic.)
-Some of the ideas are pre-planned, semester-long teaching strategies; are interventions in an already running class.
+Some of the ideas are pre-planned, semester-long teaching strategies; others are interventions in an already running class.

 It’s good to read through examples such as these from time to time and choose something to implement in your class.
 Students usually slump toward the sixth week of the term and could use a change of pace.
-If you teach on a Monday morning, plan activities such as group work often to wake students up and keep the class time useful for them.
+If you teach on a Monday morning, plan frequent activities such as group work to wake students up and keep the class time useful for them.

 Gina Zupsich, French